Building Wealth

 Anyone who’s been paying for their own health insurance or a college education the past couple decades knows full well inflation didn’t just vanish after the 1970s.
 In fact, it’s forever been a fact of life, whatever official US government figures have claimed.

-What’s changed over the past year or so is inflation has spread to pretty much every product and service Americans use in our daily lives.
+What’s changed in the past couple years or so is inflation has spread to pretty much every product and service Americans use in our daily lives.
 And worse, it’s become clear there are no easy policy solutions for rolling it back.
-It’s here to stay.
 And it’s more critical than ever that our investments keep up with it.

-As my graph shows, the S&P 500 shed almost 25 percent of its value in the decade from January 1, 2000 through December 31, 2009.
+That’s pretty much the opposite of balance.
+And my graph of the S&P 500 over that decade shows what happened that time.
+Mainly, the index that is the very cornerstone of so many retirement and other investment accounts lost almost 25 percent of its value in the decade from January 1, 2000 through December 31, 2009.
 The Index was also underwater in inflation-adjusted terms in the decade of the 1970s—the last time we saw this magnitude of across the board price increases in the real economy.

 Bonds did a lot better than the S&P in the decade of the ‘00s.
 But because most pay fixed rates of interest, they were huge losers to inflation in the 1970s.
 And yields on everything from high yield “junk bonds” to US Treasurys are even lower now than they were in the 1960s, on the eve of the last great inflation age.